Stellarend/Tower-of-Fantasy-Guide/README.md

 1. Resonance

-    Characters are catagorized into 3 roles; tank, support, and attack.
-Choosing a combination of character these roles will provide bonuses.
+    Weapons are catagorized into 3 classes; tank, support, and attack.
+Choosing a combination these classes will provide bonuses.
 This is known as Resonance and it will allow you to further specialize what kind of playstyle you want to have, especially in a team setting.

     ![image](https://user-images.githubusercontent.com/19635286/183746466-0ee5d3b3-bef4-42ce-bede-3cb684548311.png)